PoisotLab/MS_network_els/els_networks.md

 # From structure to properties

-The relationship between ecological network structure and stability remains a main topic of discussion.
+The relationship between ecological network structure and stability remains a contemporary topic of discussion.
 First, @maca55fap and @elto58rc observed in natural ecosystems that diverse communities have a more stable dynamic than simple ones.
 Using a mathematical model based on random ecological networks, @may72wlc undermined this hypothesis.
 Taking into account not only species diversity but